 - A combination of these two sources

-Let’s first look at factors related to spending that are sometimes overlooked and then get into some specific numbers for someone retiring at 55 with 2 million dollars.
+So, let’s first look at factors related to spending that are sometimes overlooked and then get into specific numbers for someone retiring at 55 with 2 million dollars.

-If you haven’t already, total all your current monthly expenses to see how much income you’ll need to maintain your standard of living.
+If you haven’t already, start by totaling all your current monthly expenses to see how much retirement income you’ll need to maintain your standard of living.

 Lifestyle expenses are a factor of how you live.
 This means you have a lot of control over your lifestyle expenses.